COVID-19 (Coronavirus) Resources

 Contact online northlibertyiowa.org

-- City Hall is closed to the public until June 15.
+- City Hall and the Building Department will reopen to the public on June 15.

 - Payments can be made at a drop box, online or by phone, with fees waived.